vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/overview.md

 **Sprint time requirements:** At the beginning of each iteration, each cloud adoption team creates a list of assets to be migrated or adopted in the current increment.
 The Cloud Governance team is expected to allow sufficient time to review the list, validate data classifications for assets, evaluate any new risks associated with each asset, update architecture guidelines, and educate the team on the changes.
 These commitments commonly require 10-30 hours per sprint.
 It's also expected for this level of involvement to require at least one dedicated employee to manage governance in a large cloud adoption effort.

-**Release Time Requirements:** At the beginning of each release, the cloud adoption teams and the Cloud Strategy team should prioritize a list of applications or workloads to be migrated in the current iteration, along with any business change activities.
+**Release time requirements:** At the beginning of each release, the cloud adoption teams and the Cloud Strategy team should prioritize a list of applications or workloads to be migrated in the current iteration, along with any business change activities.
 Those data points allow the Cloud Governance team to understand new business risks early.
 That allows time to align with the business and gauge the business's tolerance for risk.